 - Individual psychotherapy sessions

 - Family therapy

 - Experiential approaches, such as mindfulness training, psychodrama therapy, art and music therapy, recreational therapy

 - Addiction education and treatment with a co-occurring substance use disorder

 It is a fact that major depression often coexists with other mental health disorders.
 Some examples of this are depression co-occurring with PTSD, alcoholism, anxiety disorder, or eating disorders.
 The presence of a co-occurring disorder, also referred to as dual diagnosis, compounds an already complex mental health diagnosis.
 A specialized depression treatment program will have the ability to treat both disorders under the same roof, with expertise in a multitude of mental health disorders available on site.

 It is imperative that the co-occurring disorder be addressed along with the depression if there is to be a successful treatment outcome.
 Recovery rests on identifying underlying causal factors that contribute to each disorder, and then designing a treatment plan to tackle them both.
 This includes treating underlying trauma, history of physical or sexual abuse, family history of mental illness or addiction, and other contributing factors.

-The Treatment Specialist offers free treatment locator services for individuals suffering from depression or other mental health conditions, including a dual diagnosis.
+The Treatment Specialist will connect you with a treatment center that offers individuals suffering from depression or other mental health conditions, including a dual diagnosis.
 As a team of mental health and addiction experts, The Treatment Specialist is empathetic toward those who fear the stigma associated with mental health disorders, and can guide the individual toward private treatment centers for depression that offer enhanced privacy and confidentiality.
 For more information about depression treatment, contact The Treatment Specialist today at (866) 644-7911.